SteveJustin1963/tec-MINT/README.md

 - you can erase and reprogram a standard EPROM
 - however CJ sent me a blank EEPROM chip to load the code, its a AT28C64B.
 It electricaly erased and faster to use.
+- roll a 1.1 see below from CJ
 - it will hang over the tec1d socket by 2 pins each side. need to fix this.
 - so need to extend the 24 pin socket out to 28 pins, its good the pinout is identical except for A12 and VCC, an easy mod
 - see this https://github.com/SteveJustin1963/tec-MINT/blob/main/docs/MemoryDevices01.pdf